Lucas10302/Bioprocess-monitor/README.md

 4. Access the dashboard at http://localhost:8501.

 ## 🏭 Transition to a Real Bioreactor (Production)
-This architecture was designed to transition from a simulation environment to a real physical production unit (e.g., Sartorius, Applikon, Eppendorf):
+This architecture was designed to transition from a simulation environment to a real physical production unit:

 1. Network Connection: Replace the local simulator URL with the IP address of the real tank's PLC in opcua_connector.py: OPC_URL = "opc.tcp://192.168.10.50:4840"
 2. Sensor Mapping (Node IDs): Modify the address dictionary to match the OPC-UA exchange table provided by the manufacturer: NODE_PH = "ns=4;i=10258"